rockz77/cloudnine-docs-analyzer/README.md

 *Download and have installed the latest version of NodeJS

 The application is a barebones react application with minimal styling.
+The following functionality is included in the application:

+- User can select a local folder(s) from their computer/laptop.
+The folder can contain sub-folders.
+- The application will aggregate all files contained within the selected folder(s) to include all metadata and file information.
+- The application will render reporting data tables containing all of the file/folder information.
+- The data tables contain export functionality to exports the data/reporting to a CSV file or to print.
+- Full data table functionality is included in the application that includes pagination, filtering, sorting, etc.

 Because of the time constraint, the following have NOT been implemented in the application:

 - No Deep modular components
 - No Custom Hooks and State Management (Context API)